 Traditionally, forensic programs focus heavily on sciences, such as biology and chemistry.
 What makes Loyola’s program unique is a truly interdisciplinary approach.
-The Forensic Studies curriculum encompasses 17 departments of academic focus—the most of any program in the country—six of which offer a capstone experience.
+The Forensic Studies curriculum encompasses 16 departments of academic focus—the most of any program in the country—six of which offer a capstone experience.
 Students engage with subjects ranging from philosophy to engineering and take courses such as forensic entomology, security ethics, and business intelligence and data mining.

-Loyola students are poised for competitive internships and job placement in one of the top regions in the country for forensics work.
+Loyola students are poised for competitive internships and job placement in one of the top regions in the country for forensic work.
 In fact, the Baltimore-Washington, D.C., metro area is among the fastest-growing hubs for biotechnology and biohealth, forensic psychology and counseling, criminal investigation and justice, and counter-terrorism.

 Demand for professionals with forensic training has never been greater—in public, private, and nonprofit organizations across the country.